 What is wet dog food?

-Wet dog foods are soft moist chunks (usually meat) that come in a plastic containers, cans or pouches.
+Wet dog foods are soft moist chunks (usually meat) that come in plastic containers, cans or pouches.
 They’re super tasty, full of protein (most of their protein will come from the wet part) and easy for dogs to consume due to a lot less chewing.
 Usually, wet dog food is added on top of kibble (dry dog food) for complete nutrition.
 Although wet dog food (even the best ones) is very nutritious it does lack a lot of minerals and nutrients such as fibre – so it is advised to not just feed your dog just wet food.
 Plus, it’s expensive on its own!

-Wet food is called wet food usually because the soft chunks of meat is surrounded by a liquid of varying thickness – this is most often gravy or jelly; gravy being the wetter of the two.
+Wet food is called wet food usually because the soft chunks of meat are surrounded by a liquid of varying thickness – this is most often gravy or jelly; gravy being the wetter of the two.
 Having wet food mixed in with the dry kibble makes it easier to eat for your dog as well as tastier as flavour is better tasted when it’s wet.

 Protein is the building blocks to a body.
 Protein is used to maintain, repair and build muscles in a dog.
 The more active the dog the more important protein will be.
 Protein is a part of what a dog’s natural diet would be before domestication and their bodies have not evolved enough to not still require it.
-When assessing a new wet dog food make sure it contains a lot of protein and from a clearly explained source such as chicken, fish, beef and so on.
+When assessing new wet dog foods make sure it contains a lot of protein and from a clearly explained source such as chicken, fish, beef and so on.
 Protein from sources such as egg, tofu and peas is not good enough.

 Grains will almost definitely be included in the dog food but what you need to take a look at is to make sure they are whole and unprocessed.

 Why are grains such a touchy subject?
-Many dogs can be allergic to grains with can manifest in all sorts of ways from skin, eye and digestive problems.
+Many dogs can be allergic to grains which can manifest in all sorts of ways from skin, eye and digestive problems.
 Not only that but grains also offer very little nutritional value to a dog over meat and vegetables.

 Yes, really!
-Dogs loves vegetables and it is an often overlooked ingredient in their diet.
+Dogs love vegetables and it is an often overlooked ingredient in their diet.
 You may be feeding your dogs vegetables separately as treats (we do here at Jug Dog) but it’s a major bonus if some good veggies are included in the wet food.